ElianaPranzetti/githubarielventu-ensolvers-challenge/README.md

 ### In Linux enviroment

-* [ ] Bash script available: "start.sh" (install packages and dependencies, and run the App)
+* [ ] Two Bash scripts available: "start.sh" (One in "client" folder and one in "api" folder.
+Install packages and dependencies, and run the App)

 ## Packages versions